On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-\begin{corollary} Suppose $Y$ is $(+1)$ surgery on the components of a link $L$ in a homology 3-sphere with $g_{4,2}(L)=2$.
-If $X$ is a smooth, compact, oriented and definite 4-manifold bounded by $Y$ with non-diagonal lattice $\mathcal{L}$ and no 2-torsion, then the reduced part of $\mathcal{L}$ is either $E_8$ or $\Gamma_{12}$. \end{corollary}
+\begin{corollary} Suppose $Y$ is an integer homology 3-sphere which is $(+1)$ surgery on a knot $K$ in an integer homology 3-sphere with $g_{4,2}(K)=2$.
+If $X$ is a smooth, compact, oriented and definite 4-manifold bounded by $Y$ with non-diagonal lattice $\mathcal{L}$ and no 2-torsion, then the reduced part of $\mathcal{L}$ is isomorphic to either $E_8$ or $\Gamma_{12}$. \end{corollary}

 \begin{proof} Corollary \ref{cor:link} implies $f_4(\mathcal{L})\leqslant 1$.
 Since $\mathcal{L}$ is not diagonal, $f_4(\mathcal{L})=1$.
 By Lemma \ref{lemma:f4}, the reduced part of $\mathcal{L}$ must be one of $E_8$ or $\Gamma_{12}$. \end{proof}